wazo-platform/wazo-platform.org/content/blog/events-documentation.md

 Any event will always be available to services, but to be relayed to users, these entries are mandatory.

-## Sounds cool, but how does it work in practice
+## Sounds cool, but how does it work in practice?

-Here’s a coding example of how we recommend defining, for instance, a new user event
+Here’s a code example of how we now recommend defining a new user event

 ```py
 class CustomUserEvent(UserEvent):